Boston STEM Lab: After school virtual program

 - Engineering Design Challenge – Float or Sink: Jan 7 – Jan 21

 Thursdays 4:15- 5:00 (EST)

 In this hands-on class students are introduced to density and through experimentation, engineering design and play they make a boat and a submarine.
 Examples of materials used in this class are: a deep clear container, water, small objects made up of different materials such as a coin, a toothpick, a plastic animal, ice cubes, scissors and glue.

 - Science- Art for Creative Minds: Jan 28-Feb 25

 In this hands-on class students apply scientific techniques to create art.
 We extract natural pigments; create secret messages, fluorescent paintings, and more!
 Examples of materials used in this class are: glue, table salt, food coloring, glow in the dark glue, kitchen spices, plants and flowers

-Materials for camp are inexpensive and easily found at home or at your convenience store.
+Materials for ALL classes are inexpensive and easily found at home or at your convenience store.
 Eugenia will suggest replacements if there are any you can’t find!
-Please check the register page to find examples of materials needed